Inbest-Inc/inbest-backend/README.md

 ---

 ## License
 This project is licensed under the CTIS License.
-See the `LICENSE` file for details
+See the `LICENSE` file for details.